-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 How to pick the best home security system

-While the SimpliSafe Home Security System maybe our top choice, it shouldn't necessarily be yours by default.
+While the SimpliSafe Home Security System may be our top choice, it shouldn't necessarily be yours by default.
 Each system has its trade-offs, and in this case, SimpliSafe's easy installation, low costs, and reliable sensors are offset by a lack of third-party support or outdoor cameras.

 For other systems, the trade-offs are less about features and more about the cost.
 The higher the monthly fee, the more features you typically unlock.
 On the other hand, some features only matter if you want a smart home security system with automation and if this, then that applets.
-You may just want a reliable app with live camera feeds, alert notifications, and remote access.
-Each of the six-picks offer these but at very different price points.
+For example, you may just want a reliable app with live camera feeds, alert notifications, and remote access.
+Each of the six-picks offers these but at very different price points.

 Each reader will be approaching this decision with different circumstances and expectations, so we've broken down some important considerations you should make before deciding which of our top security systems is best for you.